Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/connect-data-platform/connnect-bigquery.md

 :::

+The JSON keyfile option is available for configuring both **development** and **deployment** environments.

-Uploading a JSON keyfile should populate the following fields:
+Uploading a valid JSON keyfile will populate the following fields:
 - Project id
 - Private key id
 - Private key